mohamed-salah/phonegap-print-plugin/README.md

 PrintPlugin_GoogleCloud plugin for Cordova / PhoneGap
 ======================================================

-This Plugin is inspired from [phonegap-print-plugins](https://github.com/EionRobb/phonegap-print-plugins) plugin
+This Plugin is inspired from [phonegap-print-plugins](https://github.com/collinforrester/PhonegapPrintPlugin) plugin and

 This Plugin brings up a native iOS overlay to print document, this plugin is using [AirPrint](http://en.wikipedia.org/wiki/AirPrint) for iOS and [Google Cloud Print](http://www.google.com/landing/cloudprint/) for android